ipfs-shipyard/ipfs-primer/install-ipfs/lessons/download-and-install.md

 # Lesson: Download and Install IPFS

-## Goals (Learning Objectives)
+## Goals

-After doing this Lesson you will be able to download IPFS and install it on your operating system.
+After doing this Lesson you will be able to
+* Download IPFS and install it on your operating system
+* Display which version of IPFS you're using
+* Get a list of commands the ipfs binary supports

 ## Steps